12 Best Beaches in Playa del Carmen

 Playa del Carmen's Playa 88 is one of three Blue Flag beaches in Playa del Carmen.
 It is located just south of Punta Esmeralda, so you can expect a mix of locals and tourists, but not as many people as you may find at Playa Mamitas.

 This beach is all about the "wow" factor with its soft, white sand and gentle, warm water.
 Being a Blue Flag beach means that quality can be expected, from the cleanliness of the water and sand to the amenities like showers and public toilets.

-The best way to get to Playa 88 is either with a taxi or on a bicycle, as it is definitely a bit far from downtown.
+The best way to get to Playa 88 is either by taxi or on a bicycle, as it is definitely a bit far from downtown.
 But the distance means you won't find vendors here hawking their wares on the shore.
 That also means you'll likely have to bring everything you need for the day along with you.

 5. Mayakoba Beach

 Mayakoba Beach shares the space with Rosewood Mayakoba, Banyan Tree Mayakoba, Andaz Mayakoba, and Fairmont Mayakoba.
-The long, impossibly white beach is absolutely stunning when contrasted against the electric blue colors of the Caribbean Sea.
+The long, impossibly white beach is absolutely stunning when contrasted with the electric blue colors of the Caribbean Sea.